Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem5.md

 #### Usage

-*symbolItem.lastModifiedDate*
+SymbolItem.lastModifiedDate

 #### Description

-Read-only property; a string that indicates the modification date of the symbol as a hexadecimal value, representing a date and time.
+Read-only property; `string`; A string that indicates the modification date of the symbol as a hexadecimal value, representing a date and time.
 This value is incremented every time a symbol's timeline is edited.

 #### Example